-- Argumenty Nedeli, a popular Moscow newspaper primarily focused on social and political issues - BMPD, the official blog of the Moscow-based Centre for the Analysis of Strategies and Technologies (CAST), an independent for-profit think tank and publisher led by Ruslan Pukhov and focused on analysis of Russian defense industry issues - Gazeta.ru, a pro-government publication owned by a Russian company that is a part of Sberbank Group's subsidiary Rambler&Co - Izvestiya, one of Russia's oldest and most respected newspapers, noted for its quality military coverage - Krasnaya Zvezda, official publication of the Russian Ministry of Defense - Nezavisimaia Gazeta, a privately owned political and business daily known for quality reporting - Nezavisimoe voennoe obozrenie, a weekly military affairs supplement to Nezavisimaya Gazeta, a privately owned political and business daily known for quality reporting (quality of reporting and commentary varies) - Novye Izvestiya, an online-only publication that until 2016 was oppositional toward the Russian government but is now classified as patriotic in orientation - RBC (or RBK), the product of the Moscow-based RosBusinessConsulting media group that started with a focus on business news, currently owned by oilman Grigoriy Berezkin - RIA Novosti, a state-owned Russian news agency that formerly had editorial independence and quality reporting but is currently part of the Russia Today brand - Rossiiskaia Gazeta, official daily of the government of Russia, the only one to publish texts of new laws, etc. - Topwar.ru, a website focused on providing quality coverage for military developments in Russia and worldwide - Voenno-promyshlennyi kur'er, a publication informing on developments in the military-industrial complex (funded by the defense industry)
+- Argumenty Nedeli, a popular Moscow newspaper primarily focused on social and political issues. - BMPD, the official blog of the Moscow-based Centre for the Analysis of Strategies and Technologies (CAST), an independent for-profit think tank focused on analysis of Russian defense issues. - Gazeta.ru, a pro-government publication currently owned by the Rambler Media Group. - Interfax, an independent Russian news agency.
+It was founded in 1989 as the first nongovernment-owned and -operated source of news in the Soviet Union and has remained independently owned since that time. - Izvestiia, one of Russia's oldest and most respected newspapers, noted for its quality military coverage. - Krasnaya Zvezda, official publication of the Russian Ministry of Defense. - Nezavisimaia Gazeta, a privately owned political and business daily known for quality reporting. - Nezavisimoe voennoe obozrenie, a weekly military affairs supplement to Nezavisimaya Gazeta, a privately owned political and business daily known for quality reporting. - Novaya Gazeta, a Russian newspaper known for its critical and investigative coverage of Russian political and social affairs.
+Its editor was awarded the Nobel Peace Prize in 2021. - Novye Izvestiia, an online-only publication that until 2016 was oppositional toward the Russian government but is now classified as patriotic in orientation. - RBC (or RBK), the product of the Moscow-based RosBusinessConsulting media group that started with a focus on primarily business news and is currently owned by oilman Grigoriy Berezkin. - RIA Novosti, a state-owned Russian news agency that formerly had editorial independence and quality reporting but is currently part of the Russia Today brand. - Rossiyskaya Gazeta, official daily of the government of Russia, the only one to publish texts of new laws, etc. - Topwar.ru, a website focused on providing quality coverage for military developments in Russia and worldwide. - Voenno-Promyshlennyi Kur'er, a publication informing on developments in the military-industrial complex (funded by the defense industry).